gbadev-org/tonc/content/swi.md

     bx      lr
 ```

 This is assembly code for the GNU assembler (GAS); for Goldroad or ARM STD the syntax is likely to be slightly different.
 The first thing you need to do is give some <dfn>directives</dfn>, which tells some details about the following code.
 In this case, we use the ‘`.text`’ to put the code in the `text` section (ROM or EWRAM for multiboot).
-We also say that the code is THUMB code by using ‘`.code 16`’ or ‘`.thumb`’.
+We also say that the code is Thumb code by using ‘`.code 16`’ or ‘`.thumb`’.
 If you place these at the top of the file, they'll hold for the rest of the thing.
 For each BIOS call, you'll need the following 6 items.

 -   **Word-alignment**.
 Or at least halfword alignment, but words are probably preferable.
 There are two directives for this, <code>.align <i>n</i></code> and <code>.balign <i>m</i></code>.
 The former aligns to 2<sup>*n*</sup> so requires ‘`.align 2`’; the latter aligns to *m* so you can just use ‘<code>balign <i>m</i></code>’.
 Note that both will only work on the *next* piece of code or data and no further, which is why it's best to add it for each function.
 -   **Scope**.
 The <code>.global <i>name</i></code> directive makes a symbol out of *name*, which will then be visible for other files in the project as well.
 A bit like `extern` or, rather, an anti-`static`.